opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Time penalty**

-The `time-penalty` is used to add a penalty to the access/egress duration/time.
+The `timePenalty` is used to add a penalty to the access/egress duration/time.
 The time including the penalty is used in the algorithm when comparing paths, but the actual duration is used when presented to the end user.